saipraneeth-987/Library-Book-Recommendation-System/README.md

 The remaining two are the expected deliverables

 * Workflow for New Book Request for institute library.
 Check the folder `book` for more details.
 * Mechanism to update alumni details using linkedin API.
 Check the folder `alumni-linkedin` for more details.

 ### Who do I talk to?

 * Dinesh
-* Alumni relations offices - Ms. Nibedita
+* Alumni relations officer - Ms. Nibedita
 * Librarian - Mr. Sreejith